kcxgu/property-investment-calculator/README.md

 **Stage 1**
 1. Create a UX/UI design of what it should look like, identifying a colour palette and any images to be used. **[Time taken: 1 hour]**.
 2. Take a mobile-first approach and start building the general calculator section first (i.e. everything up to the calculation of the yield, mortgage required, LTV ratio and the annual rental income), catering for a mobile. **[Time taken: 3.5 hours, mostly to understand the Svelte reactive "$:" syntax]**.
-3. Add CSS elements, catering for different sized devices. **[Time taken: 1 hour]**
+3. Add CSS elements, catering for different sized devices. **[Time taken: 1 hour]**.

 **Stage 2**
-1. Continue to work on the general section by adding in the tiered stamp duty system.
+1. Continue to work on the general section by adding in the tiered stamp duty system. **[Time taken: 45 minutes]**.
-2. Update to include a message if the deposit is less than 25% of the house price.
+2. Update to include a message if the deposit is less than 25% of the house price. **[Time taken: 25 minutes]**.
-3. Add thousands separator.
+3. Add thousands separator, where possible. **[Time taken: 10 minutes]**.
-4. Any other UX/UI updates.
+4. Any other UX/UI updates. **[Time taken: 10 minutes]**.

 **Stage 3**
-1. Continuing in mobile-first approach, add the more specific sections (i.e. everything up to calculating the estimated annual profit and how many years it would take to break-even).
+1. Continuing in mobile-first approach, add the more specific sections (i.e. everything up to calculating the estimated annual profit and how many years it would take to break-even). **[Time taken: 30 minutes]**.
-2. Add CSS elements, catering for different sized devices.
+2. Add CSS elements, catering for different sized devices. **[Time taken: 5 minutes]**.

 **Stage 4**
 1. Add favicon